History of Bridgerton in Timeline

 July 15, 2021: Production Paused Due to COVID-19

-On July 15, 2021, production on the second season was paused for 24 hours after a crew member tested positive for COVID-19.
+On July 15, 2021, production on the second season of Bridgerton was paused for 24 hours after a crew member tested positive for COVID-19.

-In August 2021, production resumed on the second season of Bridgerton after a pause.
+In August 2021, production for the second season of Bridgerton resumed after being halted due to COVID-19.

-In September 2021, a preview of a scene from season 2 aired during Netflix's Tudum: Extended Talent Panel, followed by first look stills.
+In September 2021, a preview scene from season 2 of Bridgerton aired during Netflix's Tudum: Extended Talent Panel.

 In October 2021, Squid Game surpassed Bridgerton as the most-watched original series launch on Netflix.